xpack/web-jekyll/pages/core/xcdl/guide/metadata.md

     </component>

 Nesting options inside the bodies of components like this is fine for simple packages with only a limited number of configuration options, but it becomes unsatisfactory as the number of options increases.
 Instead it is possible to split the XCDL data into multiple XCDL file, on a per-component basis.
 The `<includeFile>` property should be used for this.
-For example, in the case of the C library all stdio-related configuration options could be put into stdio.xml, and the top-level XCDL file libc.xml would contain the following:
+For example, in the case of the C library all stdio-related configuration options could be put into `stdio.xml`, and the top-level XCDL file `libc.xml` would contain the following:

     <package name="libc">
       ...